 David lived in Southeast Alaska and loved being outside.
 He was interested in nature and in fishing.
 One of his friend's parents worked as a wildlife biologist.
-He encouraged David to check out the Fisheries Technology Occupational Endorsement (OEC).
+He encouraged David to check out the Fisheries Management Occupational Endorsement (OEC).
 He could do most of it online from his home community.
 This online program provides practical job-ready skills and knowledge in a reduced time commitment.
 He could study the basics of fisheries and focus on salmon enhancement.
 This would only take one semester, and then he could work for his Tribe at a hatchery and have a good job.

 Jade lived in a community on the Kuskokwim river.
 She also loved being outside, and enjoyed fishing with her family.
-She was interested in the Fisheries Tech OEC as well, but wanted to do the fisheries management track.
+She was interested in the Fisheries Management OEC as well.
 She wanted to get a job working with salmon weirs.
 A weir is a wall in a river that is used to manage salmon in rivers.
 Jade liked that she could build the OE into a certificate, and then into a degree.
 Each level of this program builds on the next, and you can do a little at a time.
-Each level opens up more possibilities within the career of fish technologies.
+Each level opens up more possibilities within the career of fisheries management.
 She would be able to get a good job with Fish and Game or with the US Fish and Wildlife department.